codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * This result is devastating for pattern recognition (PR) because the whole point of PR is to recognize patterns that undergo transformations, like translation.
   * To deal with such transformations, a perceptron needs to use multiple feature units to recognize transformations of informative sub-patterns.
   * So the tricky part of PR must be solved by the hand-coded feature detectors, not the learning procedure.
+  * Networks without hidden units are very limited in what they can learn to model.